KirklandLab/CutandTag_Alignment_QC/README.md

 + Samples above the target are downsampled
 + Samples at or below the target are left unchanged
-+ Downsampling uses a fixed seed for reproducibility
++ Downsampling uses an integer as the configured seed to produce reproducible selection.
++ Another option in this workflow is using `"random"` which generates a new seed each time the workflow is run and downsampling is performed
 + Downsampling affects the final analysis BAM when enabled

 Downsampling can help make samples more comparable when sequencing depth differs substantially, but aggressive downsampling can also remove useful signal.